Top Questions for Homeowners to Ask When Considering Solar

-Nationwide, interest in solar energy is on the rise, with nearly five in 10 homeowners in the United States saying they’ve given “serious thought” to installing residential solar panels, according to the findings of a recent survey conducted by nonprofit Pew Research Center.
+Nationwide, interest in residential solar energy is on the rise, with nearly five in 10 homeowners in the United States saying they’ve given “serious thought” to installing residential solar panels, according to the findings of a recent survey conducted by nonprofit Pew Research Center.

 “The share of homeowners considering getting solar panels is up from 40% in 2016,” states the report, “and has especially increased among those living in the South Atlantic states ranging from Delaware to Florida.”

 Despite the general public only recently becoming acquainted with solar, the technology itself dates back to the turn of the 20th century.
 It stoked the curiosity of visionaries like Albert Einstein, the recipient of a Nobel prize for a paper on the photoelectric effect.

 Fast forward to the 1970s, and the United States was in the midst of an energy crisis.
 Congress acted by passing the Solar Energy Research, Development and Demonstration Act of 1974 to encourage the pursuit of a more “vigorous and adequately funded program with the objective of utilizing solar energy as a major source for our national energy needs.”

 The purpose of this (very) brief history lesson is to highlight solar’s historical significance and help us better understand why more and more homeowners are turning to the sun for power.

 According to the Solar Energy Industries Association (SEIA), solar has grown by 42 percent in the last decade.
 In 2020 alone, SEIA reported that “of all new electric capacity added to the grid came from solar, the largest such share in history and the second year in a row that solar added the most generating capacity to the grid.”

 Despite the general public only recently becoming acquainted with solar, the technology itself dates back to the turn of the 20th century.